Frequently Asked Questions

 Various sizes of paintings will be added over time.
-The Plaid Moose Gallery is also planning an in person art show and sale in the fall of 2021 in Calgary (dependant on pandemic) which will include some larger works.
-It is currently booked for October 23 & 24, 2021 at the White Box Studio in Calgary.
-It will be by invitation only.
+The Plaid Moose Gallery occasional hosts in person events which is a great place to see the larger works.
 Best to sign up for the mailing list to make sure that you will be invited.

 What if I want a print of one of the originals that I don't see offered in the Printshop?